-Chart reproduced from Green Book 20
+Chart reproduced from Green Book 2014-15

-Influenza vaccination for winter 2013/14
+Influenza vaccination for winter 2014/15

-- 1 all those aged 65 years or older including all those aged 65 years on or before 1 March 2014 - 2 follow additional guidance from UK health departments - 3 all children aged two or three years (but not four years or older) on or before 1 Sept 2013 - 4 if quadrivalent inactivated vaccine available, consider for children age three years and older only.
+- 1 all those aged 65 years or older including all those aged 65 years on or before 1 March 2015 - 2 follow additional guidance from UK health departments - 3 all children aged two three or four years (but not five years or older) on or before 1 Sept 2014 - 4 if quadrivalent inactivated vaccine available, consider for children age three years and older only.
 If quadrivalent unavailable, offer suitable trivalent inactivated influenza vaccine.
-See table 19.6 which lists the vaccines that can be used in young children. - 5 cannot receive if: under age of two years; 18 years and older; have severe asthma (BTS SIGN step 4 or above); active wheezing at time of vaccination; egg allergy; certain immunodeficiencies; or pregnant - see contraindications and precautions for full list.
+See table 19.6 which lists the vaccines that can be used in young children some are not suitable for young children. - 5 cannot receive if: under age of two years; 18 years and older; have egg allergy; a history of active wheezing at the time of vaccination (until at least 7 days after wheezing has stopped); on oral steroids or high dose inhaled steroids for asthma; certain immunodeficiencies; or pregnant. see contraindications and precautions for full list and details